 Other moms have also made “momsicles,” or breast milk or formula frozen as an ice pop.
 Sucking on milk can be a creative way to draw a curious baby to consume his milk.
 Keep in mind that this can get messy, especially if your baby is new to holding and sucking on an ice pop.

 It’s never easy when your baby takes an hour to drink milk, or pushes you or his bottle away when you try to feed him.
 We get frustrated because we know we’re not supposed to force our babies to drink, but at the same time, we’re stressed they’re not drinking enough.

 But as you’ve seen, you’re not stuck.
 Try these simple tricks to help your baby start drinking milk regularly.
 Offer milk before solids so he’s more likely to finish it on an empty stomach (or offer it an hour later after solids).

-Feed him in between longer intervals, where he’ll have an appetite to finish the bottle or nursing session.
-Mix his milk with purees and cereals to make sure he’s getting calories from milk as well.
+Feed him between longer intervals, where he’ll have an appetite to finish the bottle or nursing session.
+Mix milk with purees and cereals to make sure he’s getting calories from milk as well.

 If I can offer one bonus tip, it’s this: relax.

 It’s amazing how much our babies can pick up on our moods and reflect the stress we feel.
 The more stressed and frustrated you feel, the longer it can take to help your baby drink more milk.

 When we have babies, it’s easy to overlook how long of a journey we have ahead of us, when every day there’s something to worry about.
 If anything, you’ll likely forget this stage down the line, or chuckle to yourself about how worked up you got about it.